drewish/multivac/resume/index.md

 ---
 ## Overview

 I am an experienced developer who's worked in a variety of languages and contributed to many open source projects.
 I have also co-authored a book, lead trainings, written numerous how-to blog posts, and presented at tech conferences.

-For the last eight years I have worked primarily with Drupal and PHP, but in the last year have started moving started devoting my attention to iOS and Node.js development.
-My first iPhone app for Roommat.es is now available in the AppStore, and I've become the maintainer of the exiv2 Node add-on.
+After sevearal years of working primarily with Drupal and PHP, I decided it was time to learn some new things and began focusing on Node JS and then Ruby and Rails.

 ## Experience